Last Modified: 11/24/2018 Location: FL, PR, USVI Business: Part A, Part B

 Part I – Create your EIDM account

-EIDM accounts are all about you: Your name, SSN, home address, telephone, and email address.
+EIDM accounts are all about you: Your name, home address, telephone, and email address.

 • This portion of the application is based on your personal information.

 • The information you enter here will be important later in the process for securing your access to SPOT.

 • Per CMS requirements, enter your: